DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Finally, this is one of the more expensive cameras on our list.
 Still, you can get some nice bundles that include everything from an external monitor to a cage.

 Highest Video Resolution: 8K 30fps

 Pros: The Canon EOS R5 is a powerful, professional-grade DSLR.
 This is the only camera on our list that can shoot 8K video.
 The R5 can also record RAW video straight from the camera, giving you high-quality footage.

 It also features the acclaimed Dual Pixel Canon autofocus and an articulating screen, making this camera an incredible choice for run-and-gun filmmakers who shoot video without a crew or can use an external monitor.

 This, paired with the 5-axis internal stabilization, makes the Canon EOS R5 an incredible choice for any filmmakers on the move, shooting in uncontrolled settings or not having the time to set up their shots.

 Cons: There aren’t many downsides to the Canon EOS R5 besides the price.
-This is the most expensive camera on our list, coming in at $3,900.
+This is the most expensive camera on our list.

-However, if you can afford it, this camera is sure to impress.
+However, if you can afford it, this camera will impress.